 This simple check often solves the mystery behind the navigation issue.

-Common Quick Fixes to Get You Moving
+Common Quick Fixes

 Disabling Scroll Lock in Excel

 Disabling the Scroll Lock is often the quick fix needed to get the arrow keys moving again in Excel.
-For Windows users, this typically involves pressing the ‘Shift’ + ‘Scroll Lock’ (ScrLk) keys.
+For Windows users, this is pressing the ‘Shift’ + ‘Scroll Lock’ (ScrLk) keys.
 If the keyboard lacks a Scroll Lock key, accessing the On-Screen Keyboard and clicking the ‘ScrLk’ button is another reliable method.

 Meanwhile, for Mac users without a dedicated Scroll Lock key, the shortcut ‘Shift’ + ‘F14’ may do the trick.
 Note that it may vary by keyboard, so checking for the alternative combination with the ‘CONTROL’, ‘OPTION’, or ‘COMMAND’ keys is wise.
 Sometimes, connecting a USB keyboard with an ‘F14’ key is necessary.